 IDEA grants are awarded for programs that incorporate innovative teaching strategies or utilize innovative content delivery mechanisms.
-Applicants may choose to apply for either a one-year or two-year grant (second year funding will be contingent on applicant meeting first-year milestones) in the teaching strategy category and content delivery mechanism category.
+Applicants may apply for a one-year grant in the teaching strategy category and content delivery mechanism category.
 Programs are eligible to apply for both categories in one application.

 Teaching strategy category

 This category applies to programs that incorporate innovative teaching methods or strategies into educational interventions.
 Teaching strategies refer to methods used to help learners achieve the desired results of the education program.
 When applying for a grant in this category, applicants should describe how the innovative teaching strategy contributes to achieving desired results.